Nothing to dread in that first conversation.

 Understood without having to tell your story.

-You are autistic, you have ADHD, you are dyslexic, highly sensitive, an adult, independent.
+You're autistic, ADHD, dyslexic, highly sensitive, an adult, independent.
 You write your profile once.
-The neighbor, the new friend, the partner on a personal project, the sports coach read your profile in 30 seconds.
-What adapts is the explanation of each disability on tap, reworded by AI to match the reader's age and role, to read or to listen to.
+The neighbor, a recent friend, a partner on a personal project, the sports coach read your profile in 30 seconds.
+What adapts is the explanation for each disability at the click, reformulated by myHandiQR based on the reader's age and role, to read or to listen to.

 The pain point

-Deciding, on the spot, what to say and to whom.
+Deciding, in the moment, what to say and to whom.
 Hesitating to bring it up.
 Regretting it afterward.
-Starting the hard conversation over with every new circle.
-Feeling a wide gap between who you are and what you let people see.
+Starting the difficult conversation over again with each new circle.
+Feeling a wide gap between who you are and what you let others see.

 What you put in it